tim-bsm/dhbw_latex-template/README.md

 &nbsp;

+## Legal statements
+As already stated under [the license](LICENSE), I do NOT guarantee any correctness of this repository and thus this template.
+That means, using this template is at your own risk of something being worng or not as stated in the guidelines of the DHBW.
+That being said, I did develop this template with the [guidelines for the technical commission from october 2021](https://www.dhbw.de/fileadmin/user_upload/Dokumente/Dokumente_fuer_Studierende/191212_Leitlinien_Praxismodule_Studien_Bachelorarbeiten.pdf) in mind.

 ## Development Environment
 To use this template optimally, it is best to use [MS Visual Studio Code](https://code.visualstudio.com) in combination with [JabRef](https://www.jabref.org).
 To check for any new updates, please visit my [repository](https://github.com/tim-bsm/dhbw_latex-template).